 Originally released in 1982.
 Review first published November 11th, 2008.

-Now if you wanted to get to the real birthplace of the eighties in one year, then 1982 is the place you should be looking.
-For the first two years of the decade society was still shaking off the protracted cultural hangover of the constipated seventies, flailing around in the dying embers of punk’s aesthetics and the fractured musical consciousness it created.
+Now if you wanted to get to the real start of the eighties in a single twelve months, then 1982 is the place you should be looking.
+For the early part of the decade society was still shaking off the protracted cultural hangover of the constipated seventies, flailing around in the dying embers of punk’s aesthetics and the fractured musical consciousness it created.
 1980/81 were the years-between-eras which languished in the dying embers of homogeneity; riots, unemployment, rapidly dislocating social cohesion and a belated cry of anger rose against the status quo.

-Some of the biggest selling records of the year tell their own story.
+Some of the biggest selling records of 1982 tell their own story.
 ABC, a Sheffield quartet resplendent in gold lame and Fred and Rita chutzpah brought with them plasticised soul, courtesy of Trevor Horn, whilst Duran Duran bid us to swap dole queues for catwalks and ignore the rats and strikes.
 It was a glamour which owed much to its old friends youth and self-deceit, as to the delight of Daily Mail readers everywhere, those nice young men from Haircut One Hundred turned up on Top of The Pops sporting cable knit sweaters and warbled about love, romance and the obtainability of happiness through conformity.
 Globally, Michael Jackson minted consumerism with Thriller, created MTV with the video and became his own new religion.
-Barely five years after pissing against the values of the moral majority, it wasn’t like punk had never happened, it was the truth.
+After briefly pissing against the values of the moral majority, it wasn’t like punk had never happened, it was the truth.

 It’s not a formula as such, but when this futurist mish-mash happens upon a bullocking melody, the results were ear-opening.
 “I Ran”, the previously mentioned tale of a Von Daniken style meeting with our founding fathers, is an anthemic blast through the ozone layer.
 “Space Age Love Song” is as beguiling as its eye-wateringly clumsy.
 There are also plenty of nods to the by now in-retreat new wave, especially in the punchy, staccato outro of “Modern Love Is Automatic” and the almost frantic helter skelter of “Messages”.
 There are inevitable failures, and Score’s voice resembles the tone of a Speak And Spell, but only a bully would pick on the new kid in class so heartlessly.